CoRE-RG/vehcom25-soa-strict-cbs-latency/README.md

 # vehcom25-soa-strict-cbs-latency
 Simulation environment and tools for the Paper "Negotiating Strict Latency Limits for Dynamic Real-Time Services in Vehicular Time-Sensitive Networks."
-Contains tools and simulation frameworks used to evaluate our Time-Sensitive Networking (TSN) integrations for strict latency limits in the automotive Service-Oriented Architecture (SOA).
+Contains exact versions of tools and simulation frameworks used to evaluate our Time-Sensitive Networking (TSN) integrations for strict latency limits in the automotive Service-Oriented Architecture (SOA).

 ## References
 If you use this project please add the following [reference](https://doi.org/10.1016/j.vehcom.2025.100985)